COVID-19 Vaccine Information for Patients

 Appointments are available at our vaccination locations throughout Manhattan, Brooklyn, Queens, and Long Island.
 Please do not call your pediatrician’s office about scheduling, as they cannot schedule the appointment for you.

-The Pfizer–BioNTech and Moderna vaccines require two doses for the primary vaccination series to provide the best possible protection against COVID-19.
-After your child receives their first dose, you will be able to schedule their second dose within the recommended timeframes in MyChart.
+The Pfizer–BioNTech and Moderna vaccines require two or three doses for the primary vaccination series, depending on your child’s age, to provide the best possible protection against COVID-19.
+After your child receives their first dose, you will be able to schedule their subsequent doses within the recommended timeframes in MyChart.

 Can pregnant or breastfeeding people get the COVID-19 vaccine?